 Additionally, for the synthesis categories we will have a separate quality ranking: the size of solutions (in number of synthesized AND gates) is compared to the size of reference solutions; if a tool produces a solution of size n, and the reference solution is of size r, then for this benchmark the tool receives 2 – log_10(n/r) points.
 That is, a solution of the same size as the reference solution receives 2 points, a solution that is smaller by factor 10 receives 3 points, a solution that is bigger by factor 10 receives 1 point (with a minimum of 0 points for 100 times or more of the size of the reference solution).

 For benchmarks that were already used in previous iterations of SYNTCOMP, the smallest solution produced by any tool in that competition will be the reference solution.
-For new benchmarks, the reference solution is the smallest solution produced by a subset of the entrants of SYNTCOMP 2017, obtained by the organizers in preparatory experiments.
+For new benchmarks, the reference solution is the smallest solution produced by a subset of the entrants of SYNTCOMP in previous years, obtained by the organizers in preparatory experiments.

 Benchmarks that are added this year will not be made available publicly before the competition.
 A subset of all available benchmarks will be selected for the competition.
 Randomization and the consultation of impartial judges will ensure a fair selection.
 The exact benchmark selection scheme is to be determined.